ckeditor/ckeditor5-react/README.md

 + new UglifyJsWebpackPlugin
 ```

 Options: `compress`, `mangle` and `output` are invaild for `UglifyJsWebpackPlugin`.
-You need to wrap these option as `uglifyOptions`.
+You need to wrap these options as `uglifyOptions`.

-The whole plugin definition should look like:
+The whole plugin definition should look as follows:

 ```js
 // Minify the code.